Oppenheimer (film): Critical response

 Cillian Murphy, Robert Downey Jr., and Emily Blunt garnered critical acclaim for their performances and earned Academy Award nominations for Best Actor, and Best Supporting Actor and Actress, with Murphy and Downey Jr. winning.

 Oppenheimer received critical acclaim.
-(Note: Attributed to multiple references:) Critics praised the film primarily for its screenplay, cast performances, and cinematography.
-(Note: Attributed to multiple references:) It was frequently ranked as one of Nolan's best films, (Note: Hindustan Times reported that the film was also hailed as one of the best films of the 21st century) and one of the best of 2023, although some criticism was aimed towards the film's pacing (particularly in the second half) and the writing of the female characters.
+(Note: Attributed to multiple references:) Critics praised the film primarily for its screenplay, cast performances, and visuals.
+(Note: Attributed to multiple references:) It was frequently ranked as one of Nolan's best films, (Note: Hindustan Times reported that the film was also hailed as one of the best films of the 21st century) and one of the best of 2023.
+On review aggregation website Rotten Tomatoes, 93% of 509 critics' reviews are positive, with an average rating of 8.6/10.
+The website's consensus reads, "Oppenheimer marks another engrossing achievement from Christopher Nolan that benefits from Murphy's tour-de-force performance and stunning visuals."
+Metacritic, which uses a weighted average, assigned the film a score of 90 out of 100, based on 69 critics, indicating "universal acclaim".
 Audiences polled by CinemaScore gave the film an average grade of "A" on an A+ to F scale, while those polled by PostTrak gave it a 93% overall positive score, with 74% saying they would definitely recommend the film.

 Richard Roeper of the Chicago Sun-Times gave Oppenheimer a perfect four out of four, describing it as "magnificent" and "one of the best films of the 21st century".
 The A.V.
 Clubs Matthew Jackson deemed it a "masterpiece", adding that "it's Christopher Nolan's best film so far, a step up to a new level for one of our finest filmmakers and a movie that burns itself into your brain".
 Empires Dan Jolin labeled it a "masterfully constructed character study", taking particular note of Murphy's performance and van Hoytema's IMAX cinematography.
 Peter Suderman, writing for Reason, said that the film leaves the viewer with a sense of "fear and foreboding about the horror of full-on nuclear conflict in the wake of the nuclear bomb.
 Humanity is both great and terrible.
 Oppenheimer isn't just a movie—it's a warning."